bootstrap-ruby/bootstrap_form/README.md

 ### Date helpers

-The multiple selects that the date and time helpers (`date_select`, `time_select`, `datetime_select`) generate are wrapped inside a `div.rails-bootstrap-forms-multiple-selects` tag.
+The multiple selects that the date and time helpers (`date_select`, `time_select`, `datetime_select`) generate are wrapped inside a `div.rails-bootstrap-forms-[date|time|datetime]-select` tag.
 This is because Boostrap automatically stylizes ours controls as `block`s.
 This wrapper fix this defining these selects as `inline-block`s.

 ```erb
 <%= f.date_select :birthdate, { label: 'Your day' }, { style: 'width: 10%' } %>
 ```

 Note that in the example above we passed `width: 10%` to be the style of the generated selects.
 This is necessary because even the elements being `inline-block`s they must have a width which enable them to stay side by side.

 ### Validation Errors